AwalaApp/specs/rs002-pki.md

 ### Subject Key Identifier

 All certificates MUST include the Subject Key Identifier extension as defined in the X.509 v3 specification.

-## Security and Scalability Considerations

-An endpoint or gateway implemented as a distributed system SHOULD use different keys (and therefore different certificates) for signing and decrypting, as supported by this specification.
-This might not be necessary when the endpoint/gateway is a monolith.